Dance star boycotts planes and hits out at 'artistic jet set'

 British actress Emma Thompson was pilloried by some commentators in April for flying 8,700 kilometres (5,400 miles) from Los Angeles to take part in an Extinction Rebellion march in London.

-Leonardo DiCapro, who has produced the documentary "The 11th Hour" warning of climate change and the new film "Ice on Fire" championing possible solutions, admitted he was responsible for more than 100 tons of greenhouse gases over a decade.
+Leonardo DiCaprio, who has produced the documentary "The 11th Hour" warning of climate change and the new film "Ice on Fire" championing possible solutions, audited himself and found he was responsible for more than 100 tons of greenhouse gases over a decade.

 The Oscar winner said he is having trees planted in Mexico to offset that carbon footprint and has been investing in green energy projects.